SAP/ui5-webcomponents-react/docs/Guidelines.md

 ## Setup your local development environment

-Please make sure you have installed `node` 14 or higher (you can check by running `node -v`) and yarn v1 (check by running `yarn -v`).
+Please make sure you have installed `node` 14 or higher (check by running `node -v`) and yarn v1 (check by running `yarn -v`).

 First, you need to clone the git repository by running
 ```sh
 # this git url points to the original repository, you can exchange it with the address of your fork
 git clone https://github.com/SAP/ui5-webcomponents-react.git
 ```
 Then, go into that cloned directory and run `yarn install`.
-At this point you are ready to start local development.
+At this point, you are ready to start local development.
 You can now run:

 - `yarn start` <br />
-  This starts the local storybook, so you can check if your components are rendered correctly.
+  This starts the local storybook, so you can check if your components are rendered correctly. _If the storybook doesn't open automatically after executing the command, you can use this link: http://localhost:6006/_
 - `yarn test` <br />
   This command is running all tests in the project.
 You can pass additional parameters according to the [jest documentation](https://jestjs.io/docs/en/cli).
 Most probably you will only need the `--update` cli parameter when you have changed tests and want to update the snapshots.
 - `yarn build` <br />